Anquan Boldin

-Boldin was the 2003 NFL Offensive Rookie of the Year, was selected to three Pro Bowls and won Super Bowl XLVII with the Baltimore Ravens.
+Boldin was the 2003 NFL Offensive Rookie of the Year, was selected to three Pro Bowls and won Super Bowl XLVII with the Ravens.
 In 2015, he was named the Walter Payton Man of the Year for his community service.
-Despite not being named to the NFL 2000's All-Decade Team, Boldin is widely considered as one of the greatest wide receivers of the 2000's.
+Despite not being named to the NFL 2000s All-Decade Team, Boldin is widely considered as one of the greatest wide receivers of his era.

-High school career
+Early life

 Boldin played football, basketball, and ran track at Pahokee High School.
 His ability playing as a quarterback led him to be named Florida's Mr. Football in 1998.
 During his senior season, Pahokee held a 10–0 regular season record including a 34–14 win over Glades Central in the annual Muck Bowl.
 After the season, he was a USA Today first-team selection and named Florida Player of the Year.

 Also a standout track athlete, Boldin competed in sprinting, jumping and throwing events at Pahokee High.
 He was timed at 52.34 seconds over 400 meters.
 In jumps, he recorded a personal-best leap of 6.13 meters in the long jump.
 As a thrower, he got a top-throw of 13.53 meters in the shot put.

 In 2007, he was named to the Florida High School Association All-Century Team, a team compiled of the top 33 players in the 100-year history of high school football in the state of Florida.

 College career

 Boldin attended Florida State University from 1999 to 2002.
+In the 2002 season, he had nine receptions for 175 receiving yards against Notre Dame, a three-touchdown game against North Carolina, and a two-touchdown game against rival Florida.
 He was converted to wide receiver in order to get more playing time.
 In 23 games at wide receiver, he caught 118 passes for 1,790 yards (averaging 15.2 yards per reception) and 21 touchdowns.

 Professional career

-2003 NFL Draft
+Pre-draft

 Boldin created initial concerns of the NFL scouts after he registered a relatively slow 4.7 time in the 40-yard dash at the NFL Combine.
-He was drafted in the second round by the Arizona Cardinals with the 54th overall pick in the 2003 NFL Draft.